hchocobar/hchocobar/README.md

 Greatiings!

-I'm Hector Chocobar-Torrejon, Full Stack Developer and Data Science enthusiast.
+I'm a bachelor of engineering in computer science with over 30 years of experience.
+I'm a Full Stack Developer and Data Science enthusiast.

 | [LinkedIn](https://www.linkedin.com/in/hector-chocobar/) | [Website](https://chocobar.net) |